 My two favorite things he talks about are considering where you live — some places are more expensive than others.
 The second is getting rid of your collision coverage.
 I’ve been thinking about that.

 Figuring Money Out — This twenty-something blogger would do it.
 She says that one year would automatically be taken off your life and you’d get the money right away.
 I can understand a younger person agreeing to those terms.

 Not so much for me at my age.
 But the money would definitely help.
 How about you?
 Would you give up a year of your life?

 Meet the Author

-Article last modified on May 24, 2017.
+Article last modified on January 15, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Alternatives to Payday Loans - AMP.